yaugustin/COVID-19Pandemic/README.md

 * Immediately **wash your hands** with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.

 **Clean and disinfect**
-* **Clean AND disinfect[frequently touched surfaces](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/disinfecting-your-home.html) daily.** This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
+* **Clean AND disinfect [frequently touched surfaces](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/disinfecting-your-home.html) daily.** This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 * **If surfaces are dirty, clean them.** Use detergent or soap and water prior to disinfection.
 * **Then, use a household disinfectant.** Most common [EPA-registered household disinfectant](https://www.epa.gov/pesticide-registration/list-n-disinfectants-use-against-sars-cov-2-covid-19)will work.